DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 Specifies your computer's hostname.
 It is used when running tests in [remote browsers](#remote-browsers).

-If the hostname is not specified, TestCafe uses the operating system hostname or network IP address of the current machine.
+If the hostname is not specified, TestCafe uses the operating system's hostname or the current machine's network IP address.

 ### --ssl \<options\>

-Provides options that allow you to establish HTTPS connection between the client browser and the TestCafe server.
+Provides options that allow you to establish an HTTPS connection between the client browser and the TestCafe server.

 The `options` parameter contains options required to initialize [a Node.js HTTPS server](https://nodejs.org/api/https.html#https_https_createserver_options_requestlistener).